SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 Did you ever wonder how an assistance system like *Alexa* or *Siri* can answer arbitrarily questions?
-Therefore such a system needs to search data of different fields also referred to as domains.
+Therefore such a system needs to search data of different disciplines also referred to as domains.

 To assist that, it makes sense to combine these data in a natural way,